-there is death or injury, or
+• there is death or injury, or

-there is a claim that the injury caused needed medical assistance, must be tested for alcohol consumption (The Road Traffic Act 2011).
+• there is a claim that the injury caused needed medical assistance, must be tested for alcohol and drugs.

-By law, the investigating Garda must take a preliminary breath test at the scene from all surviving drivers involved, unless this test would be prejudicial (harmful) to that driver's health.
-If a driver fails this test, they are taken to the Garda station for another test which will show the level of alcohol in their system.
+By law, the investigating Garda must take a preliminary test at the scene from all surviving drivers involved, unless this test would be prejudicial (harmful) to that driver's health.
+If a driver fails this test, they are taken to the Garda station for another test which will show the level of alcohol and or drugs in their system.